amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 During the course of this assignment you are to
 1. Construct a tree of Hex-a-Pawn board positions.
 Each node of the tree is called a `GameTree`.
-The underlying data structure is of your own design.
+The underlying data structure is of your own design but we provide you with a lot of hints.
 Think about the ways in which you might want to navigate this tree (downwards and upwards) and design a data structure to enable those operations.

 2. Construct three classes of `Player`s that play the game of Hex-a-Pawn.
 These three classes may interact in pairs to play a series of games.

-Available for your use are three Javafiles:
+Available for your use are three Java files:

 `HexBoard`: This class describes the state of a board.
 The default board is the 3×3 starting position.
 You can ask a board to print itself out (`toString`) or to